 There’s a current trend where many homeowners decide to install a partial or totally buried above-ground pool in their gardens.
 The idea may seem sensible, and it’s easy to see why a lot of people are drawn to it.
 AG pools can sometimes be unsightly, meaning people want to camouflage them by burying them with blocks, stone, or various other materials.
 This way, you have a nice pool that’s easy on the eye.

-However, there are many reasons to reconsider this practice.
+However, there are 5 main reasons to reconsider partial in-ground pools.
 If you’re on the verge of installing a partial in-ground pool, then here are some things you should ponder:

-Most AG pools are not designed to be buried
+1. Most above ground pools are not designed to be buried

 Perhaps you’ll understand why AG pools aren’t designed to be buried when you look at what goes on beneath the surface.
 Burying a pool partially or fully in-ground will mean that the structure is surrounded by soil and other materials.
 The soil conditions alone can be devastating to the pool.
 It may lead to structural damages that can cause leaks and wreak havoc in your back garden.

 Similarly, you have to remember that the water in your pool and yard needs to go somewhere.
 This requires a proper drainage system to be designed & built.
 Needless to say, AG pools aren’t designed for underground drainage.
 This means you could face a myriad of drainage issues that – once again – lead to structural failure.
 Corrosion of the structure is also highly common when you bury an AG pool.

 Lastly, consider the lining of the pool.
 At some point, you’ll need to replace it.
 There is a strong possibility of the pool imploding when the water is removed due to the pressures of the soil.
 Also, if you find corrosion or other structural issues, repairs or replacement may be impossible or very costly and not worth the hassle or risks.

 3. You need to install extra safety measures